NUKnightLab/scenevr-author/README.md

 First, create a python virtual environment (using Python 3.6) and install the requirements as listed in `requirements.txt`

+## Node environment setup

+To set up the Javascript packages, run `npm install` and then `npm run start` to set up live reloading of Javascript files.

 ## Local SSL setup
 Second, Google Authentication requires using SSL.
 So, even for local development, you must run your test server under SSL.